 Most genre fans have fond memories of their first childhood viewing of certain films or TV shows.
 One of the films I fondly remember is a 1972 made for TV movie called Gargoyles.
-It was shown regularly on late night television & “Creature Feature” shows throughout the 1970s.
+It was shown regularly on late night television and “Creature Feature” shows throughout the 1970s.
 Cornel Wilde stars as Dr. Mercer Boley, an anthropologist traveling through the Southwest with his daughter, Diana.
 At a roadside tourist shop, Uncle Willie (Woody Chambliss) shows them the skeleton of a large winged animal.
 As Willie tells them some stories about strange beasts and Indian rituals, the trio suddenly hears odd noises.
 Then someone or something attacks the building.
 Willie is killed, but Mercer & Diana escape.
 As they drive away, a monster with claws attacks their car.
 Perhaps the gargoyles of legend aren't just a tall tale after all.
 Will anyone believe their fantastic story?

 |Cornel Wilde, Jennifer Salt & Woody Chambliss|